-Tell your doctor if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
-Some medicines and MOVOX may interfere with each other.
-Some of these include:
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

+Some medicines and Voxam may interfere with each other.
+These include:

 - other medicines for the treatment of depression called monoamine oxidase inhibitors (MAOIs), such as moclobemide and selegiline.
-Taking MOVOX with or within 14 days of stopping a MAOI may cause a serious reaction with sudden increase in body temperature, extremely high blood pressure, and convulsions - medicines used to treat depression, obsessive compulsive disorder, anxiety disorders, mood disorders, or other psychoses such as sertraline, amitriptyline, clomipramine, imipramine, clozapine, olanzapine, quetiapine, lithium, pimozide and haloperidol - medicines used for strong pain management such as tramadol - some benzodiazepine medicines such as alprazolam, triazolam, midazolam and diazepam - medicines called NSAIDs used to relieve pain, swelling and inflammation including arthritis such as ibuprofen and diclofenac - medicines used to help control epilepsy such as carbamazepine or phenytoin - medicines used to treat migraine such as sumatriptan, zolmitriptan or eletriptan - medicines used to help stop the blood from clotting such as warfarin, aspirin or clopidogrel - cisapride, a medicine used to treat gastroesophageal reflux disease - tizanidine, a medicine used as a muscle relaxant - ramelteon, a medicine used to treat insomnia - terfenadine and astemizole, medicines used to treat symptoms of allergic reaction - phentermine, a medicine used to assist weight loss - theophylline, a medicine used to treat breathing conditions such as asthma - ciclosporin, a medicine used for immunosuppression - methadone, a medicine used for opioid detoxification - any herbal remedies that include St John's Wort or tryptophan - opioid medicines such as buprenorphine or buprenorphine combined with naloxone for strong pain
+Taking Voxam with or within 14 days of stopping a MAOI may cause a serious reaction with sudden increase in body temperature, extremely high blood pressure, and convulsions - medications used to treat depression, obsessive compulsive disorder, anxiety disorders or other psychoses such as sertraline, amitriptyline, clomipramine, imipramine, clozapine, olanzapine, quetiapine, lithium, pimozide and haloperidol - medicines used for strong pain management such as tramadol - some benzodiazepine medicines such as alprazolam, triazolam, midazolam and diazepam - medicines called NSAIDs used to relieve pain, swelling and inflammation including arthritis such as ibuprofen and diclofenac - medicines used to help control epilepsy such as carbamazepine or phenytoin - medicines used to treat migraine such as sumatriptan, zolmitriptam or eletriptan - medicines used to help stop the blood from clotting such as warfarin, aspirin or clopidogrel - cisapride, a medicine used to treat gastroesophageal reflux disease - tizanidine, a medicine used as a muscle relaxant - ramelteon, a medicine used to treat insomnia - terfenadine and astemizole, medicines used to treat symptoms of allergic reaction - phentermine, a medicine used to assist weight loss - theophylline, a medicine used to treat breathing conditions such as asthma - ciclosporin, a medicine used for immunosuppression - methadone, a medicine used for opioid detoxification - any herbal remedies that include St John's Wort or tryptophan

-There are many other medicines not listed here which could interfere with MOVOX and vice versa.
-Always tell your doctor or pharmacist that you are taking MOVOX before taking a new medication or complementary health product.
-These medicines may be affected by MOVOX or may affect how well it works.
-You may need to take different amounts of your medicine or you may need to take different medicines.
-Some combinations of medicines (including herbal and other remedies) can interact with MOVOX and increase the risk of side effects, some of which can be potentially life-threatening.
+There are many other medicines not listed here which could interfere with Voxam and vice versa, Always tell your doctor or pharmacist that you are taking Voxam before taking a new medication or complementary health product.
+These medicines may be affected by Voxam, or may affect how well it works.
+You may need different amounts of your medicine, or you may need to take different medicines.

+Some combinations of medicines (including herbal and other remedies) can interact with Voxam and increase the risk of side effects, some of which can be potentially lifethreatening.

-Your doctor or pharmacist may have more information on medicines to avoid while taking MOVOX.
+Your doctor and pharmacist may have more information on medicines to be careful with or avoid while taking this medicine.